 Social Security Credits for Self-Employed Workers

-The Social Security Administration (SSA) adheres to a credit system to determine workers’ benefits eligibility.
-The systems differ depending on the type of benefit being sought.
-However, the same credit systems apply to self-employed and traditionally employed workers.
+The Social Security Administration (SSA) adheres to a credit system to determine benefit eligibility.
+The credit requirements differ depending on the type of benefit being sought.
+However, the same credit system applies to self-employed and traditionally employed workers.

-There is a set yearly amount of earnings needed for Social Security credits, and the amount increases slightly annually as average earnings levels increase.
+There is a set yearly amount of earnings needed for Social Security credits, and the amount increases annually with average earnings levels.
 In 2021, each $1,470 of earnings will get you one credit, up to the maximum of four credits per year.
 In 2022, the amount of earnings needed for one work credit will increase to $1,510.

-The amount of credits you need to be eligible for benefits will depend on your age and the type of benefit you seek.
-In terms of retirement benefits, anyone born after 1929 must have earned 40 credits—or engaged in 10 years of work—to gain access to their retirement benefits.
+The number of credits you need to be eligible for benefits depends on your age and the type of benefit you seek.
+For retirement benefits, anyone born after 1929 must have earned 40 credits—or engaged in 10 years of work—to gain access to their retirement benefits.

-To qualify for Social Security disability benefits, workers must calculate their credits based on what age they were disabled, and how long they’d been working previously.
-Those who become disabled before age 24 will need one-and-a-half years or six credits of work compiled in the three years prior to disability, for example, while those disabled at age 31 or older will generally need at least 20 credits from the previous 10 years.
+To qualify for Social Security disability benefits, you have to calculate your credits based on the age you became disabled and how long you’d been working previously.
+For example, if you become disabled before age 24, you'll need one-and-a-half years (six credits) in the three years before the condition that keeps you from working occurred.
+If you were 31 or older, you'd generally need at least 20 credits from the previous 10 years.

-Under certain circumstances, survivors such as widows who are caring for young children, divorced spouses, or disabled children may be able to claim a deceased relative’s Social Security benefits.
-Unless the individual was very young, they will typically have to have worked for 10 years before they passed—however, circumstances vary.
+Under certain circumstances, survivors such as widows who are caring for young children, divorced spouses, or children with disabilities may be able to claim a deceased relative’s Social Security benefits.
+The deceased will typically have had to work for 10 years before they passed—however, circumstances vary.

 Self-Employed Social Security Benefits

-To calculate how much a worker has earned in retirement benefits, the SSA looks at the average monthly income during the 35 years in which the worker earned the most.
+To calculate how much you've earned in retirement benefits, the SSA looks at the average monthly income during the 35 years you earned the most.

-Next, the organization uses a formula to determine a worker’s monthly payout called the primary insurance amount.
-The resulting amount is how much you would receive at your full retirement age, which varies depending on your date of birth.
-While you can start receiving Social Security retirement benefits as early as 62, you are entitled to full benefits when you reach full retirement age—between 66 and 67 depending on when you were born.
+Next, a formula is used to determine your monthly payout, called the primary insurance amount.
+The result is how much you would receive at your full retirement age.
+While you can start receiving Social Security retirement benefits as early as 62, you are entitled to full benefits when you reach full retirement age—between 66 and 67, depending on the year you were born.

-If you wait to take your benefits until you are at least 70, your benefit amount will increase, earning you as much as 30% extra in benefits.
-If a worker claims benefits before retirement age, though, the amount received will decrease.
+If you wait to take your benefits until you are at least 70, your amount will increase, earning you as much as 30% extra in benefits.
+However, if you claim benefits before retirement age the amount you receive will decrease.